samaradel/www_threefold/TO_PUBLISH_LATER/On-company-valuations-and-token-market-caps.md

 #Don't remove name!
 title = "information"
-header = "On company valuations and token market caps" image = "../img/balance.jpg" author = "Andreas Hartl" subtitle = "More about our issuance model" weight = 1
+header = "Our Token Is A Real Utility" image = "../img/balance.jpg" author = "Andreas Hartl" subtitle = "More about our issuance model" weight = 10

 +++

-On company valuations and token market caps
+Our Token Is A Real Utility
 ---
-> We wanted to make a digital currency that is rooted in true value, both physically and ethically.
+> We want to make a digital currency that is rooted in true value, both physically and ethically.
 We think we managed to do that.
 >
 > We did so by linking our ThreeFold Token to an internet capacity providing global grid, run by a foundation that has an implied valuation of more than the total market cap of all ThreeFold Tokens in existence.
-The technology keeping this grid up and running will be open source, increasing transparency and neutrality.
-It will also be very power efficient, resulting in cost effective internet capacity.
+The technology keeping this grid up and running is open source, increasing transparency and neutrality.
+Our technology is also very power efficient, resulting in cost effective internet IT capacity.
 >
-> The token sale will start a virtuous cycle: The proceeds kickstart the deployment of our ThreeFold Grid, third parties joining the Grid unlock new tokens in the system, and the tokens serve as the sole means of payment to pay for capacity on our Grid.
+> The token sale will start a virtuous cycle: The proceeds kickstart the deployment of our ThreeFold Grid, Tf Miners joining the Grid unlock new tokens in the system, and the tokens serve as the sole means of payment to pay for capacity on our Grid.

 ### The ThreeFold Token and ThreeFold Foundation

 We imagined ThreeFold Token with a seemingly simple goal in mind: To make a widely accepted cryptocurrency that is rooted in assets which have room for growth.
 We believe we managed to do this - we peg the token value in fiat to the biggest commodity on the planet: the internet.
 Let's explain how.

-The Threefold Foundation will deploy internet server technology that is up to ten times more power-efficient than current technology.
-This implies we are able to run efficiently on a wide range of hardware, while offering capacity living up to current expectations at attractive pricepoints.
+The TF Miners using TF Nodes will deploy internet IT Capacity that is up to ten times more efficient than current technology, while offering capacity living up to current expectations at attractive pricepoints.
 This capacity can be sold to IT companies and other users profitably.

 Selling capacity on our Grid happens via our machine to machine Directory service.
 Purchases of computing capacity via our Directory service can only be transacted using our Tokens, providing guaranteed and seamless transactions without concerns about currency fluctuations or other factors.